Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 • Eventually wear out your air conditioner much faster.

-Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to try on your own, since your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.